bw2/ConfigArgParse/README.rst

 Also, the following special values (whether in a config file or an environment variable) are handled in a special way to support booleans and lists:

--  key = true - is handled as if "--key" was specified on the command line.
+-  :code:`key = true` is handled as if "--key" was specified on the command line.
-   In your python code this key must be defined as a boolean flag (eg. action="store\_true" or similar).
+   In your python code this key must be defined as a boolean flag (eg. action="store_true" or similar).

--  key = [value1, value2, ...] - is handled as if "--key value1 --key value2"
+-  :code:`key = [value1, value2, ...]` is handled as if "--key value1 --key value2"
    etc. was specified on the command line.
 In your python code this key must be defined as a list (eg. action="append").